-Bone Karambit (various options)
+Bone Karambit Knife (various options)

 Every fully custom Karambit is a beautiful, hand-finished, collector quality piece that can be passed down through generations as an heirloom yet is still very capable of hard use.
-All Karambits are American made, differentially flame hardened4140 chromoly steel.
+All Karambits are American made, differentially flame hardened, 3/16" thick 4140 chromoly steel.
 Due to the fact that our edged weapons and tools are completely custom, no two blades are the same.
-We are continually making minor improvements, as reports come back from the field via the Special Forces soldiers using our weapons, to keep them the most effective fighting tools in the world.
+We are continually making minor improvements, as reports come back from the field via the Special Forces soldiers and OCONUS clandestine teams using our weapons to keep them the most effective fighting tools in the world.
 Therefore, your product will differ slightly from the pictures shown here.
-All sales are final.